 - Aqueous Defiency Dry Eye

 – Immunomodulated such as Restasis® or Xiidra®

 LipiFlow®: the FDA-cleared treatment for Dry Eyes

 Miller Eye Center can manage the progression of MGD and restore the eye’s natural oil production with LipiFlow®.
 LipiFlow is the only FDA cleared treatment using thermal pulsating heat to remove blockages in the Meibomian glands.
 When the Vectored Thermal Pulse (VTPTM) LipiFlow treatment is properly applied, the heat and gentle massaging action evacuate the blockages from the glands, allowing the glands to resume oil production.
-Clinical studies have demonstrated that 80% of patients improve after LipiFlow treatment and that a single treatment can be effective for thee to four years.
+Clinical studies have demonstrated that 80% of patients improve after LipiFlow treatment and that a single treatment can be effective for three to four years.

 If you have Dry Eye symptoms and/or have been told you have Dry Eye, ask Miller Eye Center about MGD.
 Learn more about the latest in MGD diagnosis and treatment capabilities today!
 Contact us or visit: dryeyeandmgd.com